microsoft/vsts-cordova-tasks/README.md

 1. [Enable basic auth](http://go.microsoft.com/fwlink/?LinkID=699518) in your TFS instance

-2. Install the tfx-cli and login
+2. Install the tfx-cli and login.
+If you already have the tfx-cli installed, be sure it is **0.3.6 or higher.**

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	npm install -g tfx-cli